Education finance and student proficiency in Wisconsin

 Wisconsin School Funding and Student Outcome: Systemic Roadblock to Opportunity

-AEF’s second study, demonstrate that the system funding the education of our children actually contributes to inequity of educational opportunity.
+This study demonstrated that the system funding the education of our children actually contributes to inequity of educational opportunity.

 Reschovsky Presentation on School Property Tax Relief dated January 19, 2012